Personal Identification by Comparative Radiography and Frontal Sinus

 Last updated:

-When a skeleton arrives in a forensic anthropology laboratory, the biological profile is only the beginning of the identification work.
-Sex, age, ancestry and stature narrow the field to a sub-population, but they do not name a person.
-For positive personal identification, the forensic anthropologist needs something more specific: an antemortem radiograph, a dental record, a surgical implant database entry, or a documented skeletal peculiarity that can be placed side by side with the postmortem evidence and compared feature by feature.
+When a skeleton arrives in a forensic anthropology laboratory, the biological profile narrows the field to a sub-population but does not name a person.
+Positive personal identification requires something more specific: an antemortem radiograph, a dental record, a surgical implant database entry, or a documented skeletal peculiarity that can be placed side by side with the postmortem evidence and compared feature by feature.
+Comparative radiography is one of four skeletal identification methods used in parallel; when no antemortem radiograph exists but portrait photographs do, the companion technique is photo-skull and video superimposition.

 Across jurisdictions, the scientific and legal acceptance of comparative radiographic identification has been established for decades.
 In the United States, the Scientific Working Group for Forensic Anthropology (SWGANTH) published guidance on comparative radiography in 2013, setting out the standards for examiner qualification, comparison methodology and reporting language.
 In the United Kingdom, the Crown Court admissibility framework for radiographic identification evidence developed through a succession of cases culminating in clear guidance that such comparisons, conducted by qualified practitioners, are admissible expert opinion.
 In India, radiographic identification has featured in landmark cases including the Sushil Sharma Tandoor case (1995 Delhi) and in Disaster Victim Identification operations following the 2004 Indian Ocean tsunami, where Indian teams working alongside INTERPOL DVI units used dental and skeletal radiographs from surviving family members to identify victims.